Sistine Chapel secured for first post-Vatileaks conclave

 By Naomi O'Leary

-VATICAN CITY For centuries the Roman Catholic Church counted on the walls of the Sistine Chapel to keep the process of electing a new pope secret.
+VATICAN CITY, March 8 For centuries the Roman Catholic Church counted on the walls of the Sistine Chapel to keep the process of electing a new pope secret.
 But the Vatican must now turn to an electronic arsenal in the face of tweeting cardinals and a year of crushing leaks.

 Security is foremost as the red-hatted princes of the Church gather in Rome to elect the successor to Pope Benedict, the first pontiff in centuries to resign after a reign plagued by the 'Vatileaks' scandal, when his butler photocopied and leaked secret documents alleging corruption in the Holy See.